-At 30 June 2015 the KOS Group had net debt of € 231 million, compared with € 157 million at 31 December 2014.
-The increase is almost entirely due to the financial outlay for the two acquisitions mentioned above and new investments for the development or maintenance of the business.
+At 30 June 2015 the KOS Group had a net debt of $\notin$ 231 million, compared with $\notin$ 157 million at 31 December 2014.
+The increase is mainly due to the financial outlay for the two acquisitions mentioned above and new investments for the development or maintenance of the various activities.